Built 1884

 Built 1884Pratt through truss bridge over Meherrin River on Iron Bridge Road (Route 715)Open to traffic

-Built 1884, lift span added in 1924-25, other span converted for automobile traffic in 1963, lost to scour caused by flooding in 1977Lost Through truss bridge over Hudson River on Railroad/RoadReplaced by a new bridge
+Built 1884; Swing span removed and lift span added 1924; RR spans converted for automobile traffic in 1963; Lost to scour caused by flooding in 1977Lost Quadrangular lattice through truss lift bridge over Hudson River on Railroad/RoadReplaced by a new bridge

 Greenup Bridge (Greenup County, Kentucky)